openreferral/hsds_example_profile/README.md

 * HSDS 3.0 is implemented in [JSON Schema Draft 2020-12](http://json-schema.org/specification-links.html#2020-12).
 This was the latest version available during implementation.
 You do not need to declare a JSON Schema version in your Profile schema files, but you should take care not to use features that are only available in later versions of JSON Schema and be careful when using features that have a different behaviour in previous versions.
 * The HSDS OpenAPI specification file is implemented in [OpenAPI version 3.1.0](https://spec.openapis.org/oas/latest.html), which was the latest version available during implementation.
 You should therefore ensure that any features you add to your Profile's `openapi.json` file are available in this version.

+The documentation tools are based on [sphinx-doc](https://www.sphinx-doc.org/en/master/), with a default configuration compatible with [Read The Docs](https://about.readthedocs.com/).
+You should be at least nominally familiar with these tools if you want to get the most out of the documentation tools.
+If you want to use alternative tooling to generate and host documentation (e.g. Github/Gitlab pages, Hugo, Jekyll, etc.) then you can do so, but may need to generate some components separately.

 ### Defining changes